omarelweshy/blog/_posts/2021-10-07-how-to-manage-dotfiles.md

 ![mv](/media/mv.png)

-With `ll -al ~/.dotfiles | grep tmux` command we search for any files or folders contain tmux name in `~/.dtofiles` and not found .
-After run `mv .tmux.conf .dotfiles` and search again `.tmux.conf` file moved to `.dotfiles` folder successfully.
+With the command `ll -al ~/.dotfiles | grep tmux` we search for any files or directories contains tmux name in `~/.dtofiles` but not found.
+After run `mv .tmux.conf .dotfiles` and search again `.tmux.conf` file moved to `.dotfiles` directory successfully.

 #### **BUT**